National Vision (NASDAQ:EYE) Releases FY 2022 Earnings Guidance

 National Vision (NASDAQ:EYE – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.65-$0.77 for the period, compared to the consensus estimate of $0.73.
+The company provided earnings per share guidance of $0.65-$0.77 for the period, compared to the consensus earnings per share estimate of $0.73.
 The company issued revenue guidance of $1.99 billion-$2.02 billion, compared to the consensus revenue estimate of $2.05 billion.

 Analyst Upgrades and Downgrades

-Several large investors have recently bought and sold shares of EYE.
-Captrust Financial Advisors grew its stake in shares of National Vision by 7.5% during the second quarter.
-Captrust Financial Advisors now owns 8,497 shares of the company’s stock valued at $234,000 after acquiring an additional 595 shares in the last quarter.
-Legal & General Group Plc grew its stake in National Vision by 207.2% during the 2nd quarter.
-Legal & General Group Plc now owns 235,728 shares of the company’s stock valued at $6,482,000 after purchasing an additional 159,001 shares in the last quarter.
-Thrivent Financial for Lutherans acquired a new stake in National Vision during the 2nd quarter valued at approximately $2,200,000.
-Prudential Financial Inc. increased its holdings in National Vision by 1,232.0% during the 2nd quarter.
-Prudential Financial Inc. now owns 83,369 shares of the company’s stock worth $2,293,000 after purchasing an additional 77,110 shares during the last quarter.
-Finally, Occudo Quantitative Strategies LP acquired a new position in shares of National Vision in the 2nd quarter valued at approximately $398,000.
+A number of large investors have recently added to or reduced their stakes in the company.
+Captrust Financial Advisors lifted its stake in National Vision by 7.5% during the second quarter.
+Captrust Financial Advisors now owns 8,497 shares of the company’s stock worth $234,000 after purchasing an additional 595 shares in the last quarter.
+Legal & General Group Plc raised its stake in shares of National Vision by 207.2% in the second quarter.
+Legal & General Group Plc now owns 235,728 shares of the company’s stock valued at $6,482,000 after acquiring an additional 159,001 shares in the last quarter.
+Thrivent Financial for Lutherans acquired a new stake in shares of National Vision in the second quarter valued at $2,200,000.
+Prudential Financial Inc. raised its stake in shares of National Vision by 1,232.0% in the second quarter.
+Prudential Financial Inc. now owns 83,369 shares of the company’s stock valued at $2,293,000 after acquiring an additional 77,110 shares in the last quarter.
+Finally, Occudo Quantitative Strategies LP acquired a new stake in shares of National Vision in the second quarter valued at $398,000.

 About National Vision